 Does this impact my fertility?

-PCOS is the most common cause of infertility among women.
+PCOS is a common cause of infertility.
 If you want to get pregnant, either now or in the future, you’ll want to learn how PCOS could potentially impact that for you.
-Some women with PCOS don’t need help getting pregnant, but it might mean you will need to take medicines or undergo surgery to conceive.
+Some people with PCOS don’t need help getting pregnant, but others may require fertility treatments in order to conceive.

 Are there long-term health effects I should know about?

-Knowing these complications can help women with PCOS start working to prevent them before they begin, rather than treating them after they become a problem.
+Knowing these complications can help people with PCOS start working to prevent them before they begin, rather than treating them after they become a problem.

 Some other points to remember when you talk to your provider about PCOS are to take notes about the information your provider discusses, and to consider bringing a partner or a family member to the appointment.